 Rat tail cacti need full sun, so place your plant in a south- or west-facing window.
 Give it a sunny spot outdoors if you bring it outside during the summer.

 These plants are native to higher elevations and prefer cooler temperatures.
-They can tolerate temperatures as high as 90⁰F, but it’s a good idea to give them some afternoon shade during heatwaves.
+They can tolerate temperatures as high as 90⁰F, but it’s a good idea to give them some afternoon shade during periods of prolonged heat.
 In the spring, you can place your cacti outside when nighttime temperatures are above 40⁰F.
 Bring them indoors in the fall when the nighttime temperatures fall to 40⁰F.

 Keep your plant well-watered during the spring and the summer months.
 Aim to keep the soil moist, not wet.
 During the fall and winter, the plants are dormant, so they require less water.
 Only water when the soil is dry.

 How to Grow Rat Tail Cactus From Stem Cuttings

 Rat tail cactus are easy to propagate from stem cuttings.
 Some gardeners start cuttings when their plants have outgrown their containers.
 Transplanting mature plants can be tricky thanks to the spines.
 Spring and summer when the plants are actively growing is usually the best time to take stem cuttings.

 If you just want to root a single plant, take a cutting from the end of one of the stems.
 If you want to root multiple cuttings, you can sever a stem and cut it into 1 inch pieces.

 Set your cutting or cuttings aside for about three days to callous.
 You want the cut end to dry out and form what looks like a callous.
 This protects it from disease and insects invading it while it is rooting.